SoftInstigate/restheart-website/docs/proxy.md

 The `restheart.yml` configuration file allows defining proxied resources.
 This makes possible to put other microservices under the security domain of RESTHeart.

-As an example, we are going to proxy `https://httpbin.org/anything` through RESTHeart:
+As an example, we are going to see how to proxy `https://httpbin.org/anything` through RESTHeart.

+{: .bs-callout .bs-callout-info }
+`https://httpbin.org/anything` is a popular and simple online HTTP Request & Response Service that returns anything that is passed to request for testing purposes.

+Add the following section to the configuration file `restheart.yml `and restart RESTHeart:

 ```yml
 proxies: